gallexi/darray/README.md

 # Dynamic C Arrays

-**NOTE: THIS README IS UNDER CONSTRUCTION.
-DO NOT TAKE IT AT FACE VALUE**

 ## INTRO
-This library provides an implementation of dynamic arrays in C with similar in feel and functionality to C++'s std::vector.
+This library provides an implementation of dynamic arrays in C with similar functionality to C++'s std::vector.

 Darrays are implemented much like std::vector where a buffer of some size is allocated for a user requested N element array, expanding to fit additional elements as needed.
 The number of elements in use (length), the total number of elements the darray can store without requiring expansion (capacity), and the `sizeof` the contained element is stored at the front of the darray in a header section.
 The user is passed a handle to the darray's data section (i.e. the array itself) and it is this handle that is used by both the library and by the user for operations on the darray.
 ```